-The flexible route recognises the importance of accessing a delivery mode which meets the needs of the learner in relation to the expectations of Higher Education.
+The Flexible and Distributed Learning (FDL) route option recognises the importance of accessing a delivery mode which meets the needs of the learner in relation to the expectations of Higher Education.
 A significant amount of study time will be online, in the Virtual Learning Environment (VLE) Blackboard which is designed to facilitate collaborative and independent learning.
 In addition to face-to-face and practice-based learning experiences, this mode of study requires considerable commitment to on-going engagement with on-line learning opportunities.